Kees1958/3P-Matrix-lite/README.md

 When a site breaks

 When a site stops working correctly, click the yellow SHOW BLOCKS button in the popup.
-The current tab reloads, a popu-up opens, and every request that the extension blocks is captured in real time.
-Press PAUSE and the screen freezes, showing ALLOW buttons to add a doamin to the user Domain whitelist.
+The current tab reloads, a new pop-up panel opens, every request that the extension blocks is captured and shown.
+Press PAUSE and the screen freezes, showing ALLOW buttons to add a domain to the user Domain whitelist.
 Press RESUME and the current tab reloads to see the effects of the allow.

 <img width="1400" height="560" alt="image" src="https://github.com/user-attachments/assets/b15b68e3-5292-4137-af8a-68ef83e1087b" />